 Delivering my baby seemed to have stretched out my vagina -- intercourse isn't as pleasurable as it was.
 Will the muscles snap back?

 It probably comes as no surprise that a baby's head stretches out vaginal tissues as it descends through the birth canal.
-A common result -- less friction (read: sensation) for both you and your husband.
+A common result is less friction (read: sensation) for both you and your husband.
 Just how "loose" the vagina gets depends upon everything from how long you had to push to how much the baby weighed.
 Fortunately, most women's vaginal muscles tighten up within a few months, but they may never shrink back down to prebaby size, according to Dr. Rabin.

 You can accelerate the process by doing Kegel exercises: Squeeze your vaginal muscles as if you were trying to stop the flow of urine, and hold for at least 15 to 20 seconds.
 Work up to 20 repetitions, and repeat several times a day.
 But keep in mind that the tautness of the vagina isn't the key factor to enjoyable intercourse.
 It's the enthusiasm for your partner and the energy and creativity you bring to the experience that count.